Code-Institute-Submissions/glo-lighting-portal/README.md

 9. Go back to Heroku https://dashboard.heroku.com/apps, open dashboard and then db.
 10. Click on settings then on 'Reveal Config Vars' button.
 You can then copy the database url.
-11.Go back to your local CLI and type sudo pip3 install dj_database_url 12.In CLI type the following pip3 install -r requirements.txt   ...this will install all dependencies 13.Inside top level file: bash.rc line 71 paiste your db url inbetween the ''.
+11. Go back to your local CLI and type sudo pip3 install dj_database_url
+12. In CLI type the following pip3 install -r requirements.txt   ...this will install all dependencies
+13. Inside top level file: bash.rc line 71 paiste your db url inbetween the ''.
-14.Paiste in your AWS Keys in lines 66 to 68
+14. Paiste in your AWS Keys in lines 66 to 68
-15.Paiste in line 63 "ecommerce.settings.dev" without the quotes.
+15. Paiste in line 63 "ecommerce.settings.dev" without the quotes.
-16.Paiste in lines 57 & 58 your stripe keys.
+16. Paiste in lines 57 & 58 your stripe keys.

 ```
 export STRIPE_PUBLISHABLE_KEY=''